Powered by SchoolDash

 Teasdale Street, Bradford BD4 7QJ

-Particular strengths include Representation and Admissions.
-Relative weaknesses include Environment and Disadvantaged pupils.
+Particular strengths include Sixth form, Representation, Admissions and Destinations.
+Relative weaknesses include Environment and Progress.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.